-The secret to a great Chicken Normandy is to use an apple cider from the Normandy region as well as Calvados or even an apple brandy.
-Apple cider from Normandy is a fermented alcoholic beverage made from apples from the Normandy region of France and is often sparkling.
-Both ingredients will add a smooth and slightly tart flavor to the creamy chicken based sauce.
+The secret to a great Chicken Normandy is to use an apple cider from the Normandy region as well as Calvados or even apple brandy.
+Apple cider from Normandy and is a fermented alcoholic beverage made from apples from the Normandy region of France and is often sparkling.
+Both ingredients will add a smooth and slightly tart flavor to the creamy chicken-based sauce.

-Serve this recipe of Chicken Normandy with these Duck Fat Smashed Roasted Potatoes for a really delicious treat.
-The two go hand-in-hand!
+I like to serve this recipe of Chicken Normandy with these Duck Fat Smashed Roasted Potatoes for a really delicious treat.
+The two recipes go hand-in-hand!

 1 teaspoon olive oil

 1 medium leek, cleaned well, and thinly sliced

 1 teaspoon dried thyme

 1 1/2 cups apple cider from the Normandy region

 1/2 pound cremini mushrooms, cleaned and thinly sliced